Aditya-Singh-5014/Quiz/README.md

 5. You can also use the github pages link "https://aditya-singh-5014.github.io/Quiz/"

-Technologies Used
+## Technologies Used

-React
+1. React: JavaScript library for building user interfaces.
-React Router
+2. React Router: Library for declarative routing in React applications.
-JavaScript (ES6+)
+3. JavaScript (ES6+): Modern JavaScript features used for application logic.
-HTML
+4. HTML: Markup language for structuring the application.
-CSS
+5. CSS: Styling language for designing the user interface.